emthornber/AutoWAP/INSTALL.md

 The .deb package is built using Easy Package Manager (EPM) (`emthornber/epm` tag `v5.0.1rc2`) which is built from source using the usual autotools incantation

 ```
 ./configure
 make
 sudo make install
 ```

 The build system used is [cmake](https://cmake.org)

 ```
 cmake -S . -B build
-cmake --build build
+cmake --build build --clean-first
 ```

 # Installation

 After a successful build there is a Debian package (and a portable tarball) in `./pkg` e.g.

 ```
 autowap-1.0.3-linux-6.6-all.deb
 autowap-1.0.3-linux-6.6-all.tar.gz
 ```

 which can be installed using `apt`

 ```
 sudo apt install ./pkg/autowap-1.0.3-linux-6.6-all.tar.gz
 ```